Amit-45/employee-manage-django/README.md

 - **Django**: Django is a high-level Python web framework that simplifies the development of complex web applications.
 It is used in this project for its built-in authentication system, database integration, and MVC architecture.

-- **HTML/CSS**: The user interface of the system is created using HTML for structure and CSS for styling.
-This ensures a visually appealing and responsive design.
+- **HTML**: The user interface of the system is created using HTML for structure .

-- **JavaScript**: JavaScript is utilized for client-side interactivity and dynamic behavior in the system.
-It enhances the user experience by providing features such as form validation and AJAX requests.

-- **Bootstrap**: Bootstrap is a popular CSS framework that provides pre-designed components and styles.
-It is used to create a modern and responsive user interface.
+- **Bootstrap**: Bootstrap is a popular CSS framework to create a modern and responsive user interface.

 - **SQLite**: SQLite is a lightweight and serverless database engine used in this project for data storage.
 It provides a reliable and efficient solution for small to medium-scale applications.